rupesh-mutyala/Finding-Falcone/README.md

 # GeekTrust Finding Falcone

 Welcome to the GeekTrust Finding Falcone coding challenge.
 This project is built using React and the Next.js framework.
+This project is [deployed here](https://650142cd720b2c3769cc678f--sparkly-pudding-976d55.netlify.app/)

 ## Table of Contents